cartyd/prompt-studio/README.md

 | `NODE_ENV` | Environment mode | `development` |
 | `LOG_LEVEL` | Logging level | `info` |

+## Deployment

+Ready to deploy to production?
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for a complete guide to deploying on DigitalOcean.

+**Quick Deploy:**
+1. Create a DigitalOcean Droplet (Ubuntu 22.04)
+2. SSH into the Droplet and clone this repo
+3. Run `./setup-droplet.sh` for automated setup
+4. Access your app at `http://YOUR_DROPLET_IP`

+Cost: Starting at $6/month

 ## Troubleshooting

 ### Database Connection Issues